 The disadvantage-you can get your wires crossed when it comes to that first string.
 This is because the 1st string of the banjo is tuned to D and the first string of the guitar is tuned to E. Yes, a whole step lower.
 This can throw you for a loop if you attempt to learn/play both instruments at the same time.
 With my own studies, I remember going through this-I’d try to play a scale on the banjo and switch into GUITAR FINGERS!
 I’d be off by a whole step on the first string.

 Of course, we can’t leave off the most unique part of the 5-string banjo, the FIFTH STRING!
 That guy that hangs off the side of the neck that’s tuned to g.
-You might wonder, why is that there?
+You might wonder, what is the fifth string on a banjo for?

 This is the drone string of the banjo and will probably throw off anyone with a fingerstyle guitar background, it’s non-existent on guitar.
 Another odd thing about the banjo is this is the highest pitch sound, yet it’s the one closest to you (Normally where the lowest sound is on a guitar).
 The 5th string of the banjo primarily provides accompaniment and resonance.
 It can carry the melody, but this is rare until more advanced playing.